bigforceone

 Lock In Founding Pricing.

-The Charter Program takes the first cohort of each tier at 2/3 of standard pricing for a 3-year term.
-In exchange we ask for engagement — real feedback, published case-study participation for consenting customers, and a named technical contact for the duration.
+The Charter Program takes the first 100 Level 1 and 50 Level 2 customers at a 25% discount for the first year.
+In exchange we ask for engagement — honest feedback, a published case study or testimonial for consenting customers, and a named technical contact during onboarding.

 Level 1